kubernetes/contributor-site/content/en/blog/2026/kcd-around-the-world-san-francisco/index.md

 **LN:** To add to what Rey said, the area is known for the origination of so much technology, OpenStack partly came out of a NASA team in Mountain View/Sunnyvale, Kubernetes was created at Google in Mountain View, and OpenAI and a wave of other AI work is happening here now, alongside Adobe, Intuit, Apple, NVIDIA, LinkedIn, Uber, and Meta.
 Our quarterly user group meetups regularly draw 200+ attendees.

-**JS:**  The San Francisco Bay Area is called “Silicon Valley” for a reason.
+**JS:** The San Francisco Bay Area is called "Silicon Valley" for a reason.
 It is the global epicenter of technology for many reasons.
 Despite the various technological minds that live here, it is often siloed.
 There are so many good ideas in the Bay Area related to Cloud Native that don't get shared.
 Many people may only talk to coworkers about this tech.

 The KCD gives us a way to bring all people from all backgrounds together to share and build community.

 ## Getting the first edition off the ground

 **KV:** For the first edition in 2025, was it a challenge to get it up and running?

 **RL:** It was a challenge to get the first KCD San Francisco Bay Area going in 2025.
 Most of us organized local meetups and Cloud Native Community Groups (Jason and I organize CNCG San Francisco, and Lisa organizes CNCG Silicon Valley), but we weren't familiar with the larger scale of a KCD.
 Luckily, we had several folks join the team who brought that experience, like Matthew Cascio, who also organizes KCD Washington DC, April Baccaro, a professional tech event and program manager, and Rodney Bambao, our visual designer.
-All of the talks from the 2025 KCD San Francisco Bay Area are on [YouTube](https://www.youtube.com/@kcdsfbayarea), including a [photo recap video](https://youtu.be/YunCMjM48oo?si=Hw8GNa6yh2tveac8).
+All of the talks from the 2025 KCD San Francisco Bay Area are on [YouTube](https://www.youtube.com/@kcdsfbayarea), including a [photo recap video](https://youtu.be/YunCMjM48oo).

 **LN:** We were also fortunate to have wonderful "sponsors" of our program, including Arun Gupta, who originated the idea and lobbied for the SF Bay Area to get a KCD, Audra Montenegro, who's local in the Bay Area and helped us kick off the event (and attended it), and Jonathan Bryce, who came out and keynoted our first KCD.
 We were fortunate too to have wonderful sponsors join in to support and help us launch that first event.